Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 Once the maintenance is complete, the previously cordoned node is returned to the pool using the kubectl uncordon command.

-1. Uncordon the ocne-worker-01 node.
+1. Uncordon the ocne-worker-1 node.

-kubectl uncordon ocne-worker-01
+kubectl uncordon ocne-worker-1

 kubectl get nodes

-(Optional) Confirm the Uncordoned Node is Available Again
+Confirm the Uncordoned Node is Available Again

-Note: Please be aware that the following steps are not required on a live system because they would cause an application outage if used.
+Important: Be aware that the following steps are not required on a live system because they would cause an application outage if used.
 Under normal circumstances, the Kubernetes scheduler determines where individual Pods are deployed based on many things, such as the overall load across the cluster.
 Therefore, Kubernetes Scheduler is free to schedule pods wherever it wants, evict pods whenever it wants, etc. The steps provided here are for illustrative purposes to demonstrate that once a node is uncordoned it is available for Kubernetes to schedule pods whenever the Kubernetes Scheduler chooses.

 1. Delete the existing Nginx deployment.